sairam1592/journi-android-stamp-challenge/README.md

 # Android Coding Challenge

-The goal of this coding challenge is to make improvements to a small Android app as provided by the Journi Android Team.
+A Take home Android Assessment test for Journi, Austria The goal of this coding challenge is to make improvements to a small Android app as provided by the Journi Android Team.

 Challenges Tackled: